JelleZijlstra/typing-spec/spec/spec.rst

   within the class and its parent classes.
 * They synthesize ``__eq__`` and ``__ne__`` methods.

-Type checkers supporting this PEP will recognize that the ``CustomerModel`` class can be instantiated using the synthesized ``__init__`` method:
+Type checkers will recognize that the ``CustomerModel`` class can be instantiated using the synthesized ``__init__`` method: